I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-pwaveformatextensible.md

 </dl>

 ## -remarks
 <p>WAVEFORMATEXTENSIBLE is an extended form of the <a href="audio.waveformatex">WAVEFORMATEX</a> structure.
 WAVEFORMATEX can unambiguously describe only a subset of the formats that can be described by WAVEFORMATEXTENSIBLE.
 WAVEFORMATEXTENSIBLE is not subject to the limitations of WAVEFORMATEX, which is unable to unambiguously specify formats with more than two channels or for which the number of valid bits per sample does not equal the sample container size.
-For more information, see <a href="NULL">Audio Data Formats and Data Ranges</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/85aa74b4-8e33-49f4-82e7-561baa55c265">Audio Data Formats and Data Ranges</a>.</p>

 <p>Frequently, the <b>wValidBitsPerSample</b> member, which specifies the sample precision, contains the same value as the <b>Format</b>.<b>wBitsPerSample</b> member, which specifies the sample container size.
 However, these values can be different.
 For example, if the wave data originated from a 20-bit A/D converter, then <b>wValidBitsPerSample</b> should be 20 but <b>Format</b>.<b>wBitsPerSample</b> might be 24 or 32.
 If <b>wValidBitsPerSample</b> is less than <b>Format</b>.<b>wBitsPerSample</b>, the valid bits (the actual PCM data) are left-aligned within the container.
 The unused bits in the least-significant portion of the container should be set to zero.</p>